renikita/UkrZaliznityaInfoWPF/README.md

 The main features of the application:

  - Purchase of train tickets: The application allows you to conveniently and quickly purchase train tickets from anywhere in Ukraine.
-The user can choose the required route, date and time of departure, type of carriage and seat on the train.
+The user can choose the required route, date and time of departure, type of carriage and get a number of seat on the train.

  - Editing routes: Users can change their routes and add additional stops to them, to ensure the convenience of travel.